yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 The driver is also allowed to auto-update on new official releases.

 Known software that uses broken Vulkan injectors are outdated screen recorders like Bandicam, Action!, and even OBS.
-We strongly recommend using an up to date OBS, the native encoders from the GPU vendor (Radeon ReLive and Geforce Experience), or the integrated Xbox Game Bar on Windows.
+We strongly recommend using an up-to-date OBS, the native encoders from the GPU vendor (Radeon ReLive and Geforce Experience), or the integrated Xbox Game Bar on Windows.
 Overwolf and GShade are also known to break Vulkan support, so we **strongly** recommend avoiding them.

 ## Future projects

-`Project Gaia`, is progressing smoothly.
-As a tip, SSD users will notice improvements once it is released.
+`Project Gaia` is progressing smoothly.
+Heads up, SSD users will notice improvements once it is released.

-Blinkhawk informs us that `Project Y.F.C.` will be grouping together the changes into smaller pieces, to get more progressive updates instead of delaying for a big release that would require more testing time.
+Blinkhawk informs us that `Project Y.F.C.` will be released in smaller chunks in order to push more progressive updates instead of delaying for a big release that would require more testing time.
+We want to get these updates in your hands as soon as possible!
-We continue to plan to add several of GPU features that have been pending, for example:
+We continue to plan to add several GPU features that have been pending.
+Here's a screenshot as an example:

 {{< imgs
 	"./golf.png| Mario Golf: Super Rush"